I Won't Be Home for Christmas (The Simpsons)

 "I Won't Be Home for Christmas" is the ninth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 561st episode of the series.
+The episode was directed by Mark Kirkland and written by Al Jean.
 It originally aired on the Fox network in the United States on December 7, 2014.
 It is the thirteenth Christmas episode of the show.

+In this episode, an angry Marge kicks Homer out of the house when he comes home late on Christmas Eve.
+When Moe explains why Homer was late, Marge goes to search for him.
+The episode received mixed to positive reviews by critics.